 The vast majority of teachers (97%) are highly qualified.
-One area of deficiency is with a Special Education Mild/Moderate teachers who is not credentialed in a subject area and the other area is in the Advanced Placement Environmental Science course.
+A former area of deficiency with a Special Education Mild/Moderate teachers not credentialed in a subject area, was addressed in the 2020-2021 school year by creating a Collaborative model of teaching.
+In this model, the Special Education teacher provides support services in the classroom, while the core general education teacher delivers instruction in the content area in which they are credentialed.